 It’s Clear to See: Offering Dental and Vision Insurance is Good for Business

-While the Affordable Care Act set specific requirements for business owners to offer health insurance to their employees, it didn’t say those plans needed to include dental or vision care for adults.
-But even though you won’t get charged a penalty for skipping on dental and vision insurance for your employees, it’s still a smart choice to offer them for a well-rounded package.
-By having a comprehensive benefits package, which includes vision and dental, your company will appear more attractive to talented candidates.
+Offering a comprehensive benefits package including vision and dental helps your business stand out and appear more attractive to talented candidates.
 Plus, poor vision and oral health can take a toll on productivity.
 Vision disorders alone account for more than $8 billion in lost productivity each year, impacting your business and the health of your employees.

 And there’s another factor many business owners may not be prepared for: By 2020, 25 percent of the workforce will be comprised of people who are over the age of 55.
 While age comes with wisdom and experience, it also comes with a higher risk for vision or dental concerns (individuals over the age of 65 account for 30 percent of all vision impairments).
 Vision and dental health are a large concern for aging employees: